 The LGEM model is governed by the logistic growth equation given by where V is the maximum wind, t is time, V{mpi} is the maximum potential intensity, β and n are empirical constants and κ is the growth rate, which is assumed to be a linear function of storm environmental variables.
 The parameter V{mpi} is determined from an empirical relationship with sea surface temperature (SST) and β , n and κ are determined by fitting the model to a large sample of cases.
-An 11 year sample (2000-2010) of global model atmospheric analyses, Reynolds SST fields and geostationary satellite imager was obtained for the model fit.
-The NCODA ocean fields from 2005-2010 were also used to estimate the OHC.
+An 11 year sample (2000-2010) of global model atmospheric analyses, Reynolds SST fields and geostationary satellite imagery was obtained for the model fit.
+The new NCODA ocean fields from 2005-2010 were also used to estimate the OHC.
 For 2000-2004, the OHC was estimated from satellite altimetry using the method described by Goni et al. (2009).
-Results showed that the fit of the parameter κ to the atmospheric and ocean input parameters is slightly better than that in the Atlantic and east Pacific.
-For the dependent sample, the intensity errors are much smaller than those from the JTWC operational forecasts, as shown in Fig. 1 below.
-Although there will be some degradation when the model is tested on independent cases with input that is available in real time, the dependent results suggest that LGEM has the potential to improve tropical cyclone intensity forecasts in the western North Pacific.
-All of the real time input data (GFS model forecast fields, IR imagery from geostationary satellites, and the NCODA ocean analyses) needed to test LGEM on independent cases has been collected at CIRA since June of 2011.
-The evaluation of LGEM for these independent cases is underway.
-It is anticipated the LGEM will be run in real time in 2012 and provided to JTWC forecasters for evaluation.
-In the third year of the project, LGEM will be generalized to use the GTE input and the new ocean cooling parameterization.